galopago/galopago.github.io/_posts/2021-01-20-WiFi-waterproof-led-string.md

 * Mongoose OS embedded operating system running on ESP8266.
 * Dustproof, waterproof and wall mountable.
 * Wireless remote firmware update, thanks to Mongoose OS management dashboard mDASH.
-* Built with TUSISTEMITA hardware prototyping blocks
+* Built with MISISTEMITA hardware prototyping blocks
 * 110/220V AC power

 The circuit is composed of 4 elements well differentiated: Power source, CPU, logic level shifter and LEDs.
 Power source is switched type, 20W power, 5V output and 110/220V input, so it could be used in any country of the world.
 ESP8266 was used as CPU (NODEMCU V3).
 This board can be powered by 3.3V directly to processor power pin or by 5V using the onboard regulator.
 The high logic level output of ESP8266 is 3.3V, so a logic level shifter is needed for working with 5V sensors.
-WS2812 works with 5V logic levels so TUSISTEMITA D06 logic level board converter was used.
+WS2812 works with 5V logic levels so MISISTEMITA D06 logic level board converter was used.
 This board is based on BSS138 MOSFET.

 <figure>